This page was last updated on 15 September, 2021.

 Social distancing measures are in place.
-Public and mass gatherings are banned throughout the Greater Male’ region, including parties and rallies.
-A distance of three feet must be maintained with others when going out, and groups of no more than 5 are allowed outside.
+Public and mass gatherings of up to 30 people are now allowed throughout the Greater Male’ region, including parties and rallies.
+A distance of three feet must be maintained with others when going out.
 Use of masks is mandatory on all inhabited islands when going out in public.

 Data Source: covidcontrols.co